Kate Sheppard (1847–1934)

 Tips: Websites that have .com or .co in the address can have good information, but you need to assess how reliable it is.
 Check the About us link on the website, if you can find one.
 That can tell you what the company’s mission and values are.

-This website provides an online showcase of New Zealand television, film and music videos.
-It is especially useful for NZ history queries that need primary sources or multimedia information.
+This website is an online showcase of New Zealand television, film and music videos.
+It is managed by the Digital Media Trust and funded by New Zealand On Air.

-• Use the search words 'Kate Sheppard' to find the video What really happened: votes for women.
+• Enter the keywords 'Kate Sheppard' to find the video What Really Happened - Votes for Women.

 • This 70-minute docudrama is about Kate Sheppard and the suffrage campaign.